Make Time Summary – Be Social with Time

 Make Time Summary

-The fact is, there is no need to read every single time management book because every single book will tell you these three things,
+The fact is, there is no need to read every single productivity book because every single book will tell you these three things,

 Important task: These could be those task which doesn’t need your attention but are important, again, you don’t have to do them right away.